ST BRITIUS CHURCHYARD

 original graveyard around the church, only one

-person is remembered through the award of a special licence, namely Aisla Walwyn whose ashes
+person is remembered more recently through the award of a special licence, namely Aisla Walwyn whose ashes

 are buried near the cottage opposite the church door.
-This information will be added in due course.
+Further information will be added in due course.

 We are planning to accurately measure the churchyard